uboslinux/ubos-docs/jekyll/_posts/2018-08-28-indie-computing-announces-ubosbox-nextcloud.md

 At the <a href="https://nextcloud.com/conf/">Nextcloud conference</a> in Berlin, Germany, <a href="https://indiecomputing.com/">Indie Computing Corp.</a>, the
-company sponsoring UBOS Linux, announced new products and services that bring the benefits of UBOS to non-technical users:
+company sponsoring UBOS Linux, announced new products and services that bring the benefits of UBOS to non-technical users.

 <div style="float: right; margin: 0 0 10px 20px">
  <p>